Where to try Mexican and Peruvian food

 If marinaded raw fish is not your cup of tea, there is plenty on the menu from Peruvian-style rice with chicken or vegetables, Tacu Tacu (tortilla with rice and beans) with beef or octopus, anticucho or lomo saltado.
 The restaurants also do a mean line in cocktails with Pisco, gin Amazonas and Ginko.

-You'll get classic Almuerzo at La Cusquenita with dishes served with rice or chips, and tasty beef stews, lomo saltado and other specialities from the Andean city of Cusco that the restaurant takes its name from.
+You'll get classic Almuerzo at the newly renovated La Cusquenita with dishes served with rice or chips, and tasty beef stews, lomo saltado and other specialities from the Andean city of Cusco that the restaurant takes its name from.

 For a compromise on Latin American food, you can try out Qosqo, which has burritos, quesadillas, cuenca (rice with toppings), ceviche and chilli.
 No one will go hungry that is for sure.
-It may not be that authentic, but it has a large terrace, whilst the one in the old town has funky day of the dead-style decor.
+It may not be that authentic, but the Kirchberg location has a large terrace, whilst the one in the old town has funky day of the dead-style decor.

 Head to Belval and NYX for a spot of swordfish or sea bass ceviche.
 The rest of the menu is not particularly latin but has a good variety of dishes.

 You can get Latin American baking supplies from Mi Tierra Luxembourgo at Gallerie Beaumont in the City, which stocks refried beans, tamales, chimichuri and Inca Kola.
 Sabor do Brasil at 41 avenue de la Gare also stocks latin delicacies.

 Some supermarkets like Auchun in Kirchberg/ Cloche d'Or and Delhaize stock the El Paso brand.